 Deck yourself out like an Alphonse Mucha muse and go as ornamental as Budapest’s grandest buildings.

 Take your drink in the bistro or the lounge where you can nurse it in between potting balls on the pool table.
 There’s an impressive selection of Hungarian (from a Lake Balaton sauvignon to a toothache-sweet Tokaji) and international wines, and a wide range of gin and tonics, from Búzavirág cornflower gin with orange and lime tonic, to lemony Malfy gin, to Bulldog London Dry with lychee and star anise tonic water.
-And, there’s always a good reason to pop a cork in the Oyster and Caviar Bar, where the conversation is sparkling and the drinks sparklier still.

 From 11.30am to 10.30pm, you can dine in-room on cheese and charcuterie sharing plates and a selection of comfort food: goulash, bagels, pastas, burgers, chicken supreme, chia and chocolate puddings.
 There’s a slimmer edit from 10.30pm till 6am.